Author and Illustrator

 See more about Vicki and her work on her blog, Living Water Fiction.

 For many years, Kim Peterson was writer-at-large for Bethel College in Mishawaka, Indiana.
 She is now a Tennessee resident.
 Kim has, in addition to writing and teaching, served as a writing mentor and coach, freelance editor, and writing group leader.
 She is also in demand as a conference speaker.

 A graduate of the Jerry Jenkins Christian Writers Guild, Kim coached other writers in the program.
 She has reviewed books for CBA Retailers+Resources and Young Adult Books Central.

 Working as a freelancer for thirty-seven years, Kim has written for several Indiana newspapers and various periodicals, including AppleSeeds, Encounter, Evangel, Vista, and devotional markets.
 Her work has been published in Chicken Soup for the Soul, Rocking Chair Reader, and other anthologies.
 She loves writing for children.

 Kim says of her own childhood, “My mom made reading a priority.
 She surrounded me with books.
 When my morning chores were finished, she let me disappear up our cherry trees with a good book and a thermos of juice.
 I don’t climb trees to read any more, but I can still disappear into a great story.”

-Artist/Illustrator/Marketer for Art Lessons From God & Art Slam
+Artist, Illustrator, and Marketer for Art Lessons from God and Art Slam

 Tony started out as an entrepreneurial artist and has grown with the times to become a digital strategist, with a focus on marketing and small business.
 He spent most of his career in the news media industry, blending his internet marketing and sales experience with his passion for the arts and entrepreneurship.

-Tony has been happily married to his wife Monica and is the father of three beautiful and talented daughters: Azsa, Anisa and Moriah.
+Tony is happily married to his wife, Monica, and is the father of three beautiful and talented daughters: Azsa, Anisa and Moriah.